jonarri/JOG_GM97/README.md

-This code is part of the supplementary materials of the *Journal of Glaciology* article titled:
+These codes are part of the supplementary materials of the *Journal of Glaciology* article titled: